tudorioan903/german-power-consumption-analysis/README.md

 - Nuclear generation drops sharply in 2023 and reaches near zero, following Germany’s nuclear phase-out completed in April 2023.

-- After the phase-out, fossil fuel generation (lignite + gas) shows a noticeable increase, suggesting a partial replacement of nuclear energy.

-- Renewable energy (wind + solar) displays an overall upward trend, particularly throughout 2023 and 2024, contributing to the energy mix transition.

-- Despite the growth in renewables, fossil fuels remain a significant component of electricity generation, indicating that the transition is still in progress.
+- Fossil fuel generation remains an important part of the energy mix, but the before/after comparison shows an overall decrease of ~15.8% after the phase-out period.

+- Renewable generation increased by ~6.7%, suggesting a gradual shift toward cleaner electricity generation.

-- The overall energy mix becomes more reliant on a combination of renewables and fossil fuels after the removal of nuclear power.
+- The energy mix becomes more dependent on renewables and remaining fossil sources after the removal of nuclear power.

-➡️ These patterns suggest that the nuclear phase-out was primarily compensated by both increased fossil fuel usage and a gradual expansion of renewable energy sources.
+➡️ These patterns suggest that the nuclear phase-out was not compensated by increased fossil fuel generation, but rather by renewable growth and reduced overall generation.

 ## 📊 Key Metrics (Nuclear Phase-Out)

-- ☢️ Nuclear generation dropped from ~3500 MW to near zero after April 2023, confirming the complete phase-out
+- ☢️ Nuclear generation dropped from ~3500 MW (18%) to near zero (0%) after April 2023, confirming the complete phase-out

 - ⬛ Fossil fuel generation decreased by ~15.8% after the phase-out period